 "He didn't take no prisoners.
 He wanted to attack everybody that was out there.
 He was out there to try to win, make a living, which he did," Ballard said.

 Dent mentored many kids financially, mentally and physically.
-He would give equipment like golf clubs to the youth at Rogers Park over the years.
-He also took time to work with any kid who would walk up to him and want to learn how to swing.
+He would give golf equipment to the youth at Rogers Park over the years.
+He also took time to work with any kid who would walk up to him and want to learn how to swing a club.

 "He always spent time to try to teach younger players what he knew and how to play the game," Ballard said.
 "He'd tried to teach how to hit the ball high, how to hit the ball lower, how to curve the ball."

 For himself, Ballard said that Dent helped him think about being a productive and successful person.
-Seeing his talent and style inspired Ballard to work hard and make a name for himself.
+Seeing Dent's talent and style inspired Ballard to work hard and make a name for himself.

 Overall, Ballard said, if you take a trip to Rogers Park and ask anyone what they thought of Mr. Dent, you'll hear many stories, and not one of them would be negative.